-As at the above-mentioned date, the Board of Directors was entirely made up of members aged over 50 (five of whom are over 60).
-It should be noted that the Board of Directors was originally appointed at the Shareholders' Meeting held on 24 June 2020 for three financial years and thus until the Shareholders' Meeting to approve the Financial Statements for FY 2022.
+As at the above-mentioned date, the Board of Directors was made up of eight members aged over 50 (four of whom are over 60) and one member aged between 30 and 50 years old.
+It should be noted that the Board of Directors was appointed at the Shareholders' Meeting held on 27 April 2023 for three financial years and thus until the Shareholders' Meeting to approve the Financial Statements for FY 2025.